 “Karate-do is not merely a sport that teaches how to strike and kick; it is also a defense against illness and disease.” – Master Gichin Funakoshi

-Though we retain respected for other fighting arts they are not karate.
+Though we retain respect for other fighting arts, they are not karate.
 Karate means “empty hand,” meaning using one’s body as a weapon, not using an object as a weapon.
 Karate does, however, teach to disarm and use attackers’ own weapons against themselves.
 The translation of other martial and fighting arts often translate differently and contain non-congruent thinking.

-Continued training in karate training students will not only learn true physical self-defense as karate-do was intended, but the karate-do culture, applied Japanese and/or Okinawan language, the road to the further karate related virtues, Japanese kata (forms) and their bunkai (application of kata), kumite (fighting/sparing).
+With continued training in karate students will not only learn true physical self-defense as karate-do was intended, but the karate-do culture, applied Japanese and/or Okinawan language, the road to the further karate related virtues, Japanese kata (forms) and their bunkai (application of kata), kumite (fighting/sparring).

-Karate training at the Shotokan Karate Dojo and ASKF - Colorado teaches the true and traditional art of Shotokan Karate-do as a direct extension of modern karate-do.
-The teaching combines contemporary aspects such as modern sports medicine, modern self-defense concepts, street self-defense with interpretations of modern law, modern intellectual sociology and phycology intellectuality, real tactics and strategy, and world class level competition formidable anywhere in the world.
+Karate training at the Shotokan Karate Dojo and ASKF - Colorado, teaches the true and traditional art of Shotokan Karate-do as a direct extension of modern karate-do.
+The teaching combines contemporary aspects such as: modern sports medicine, modern self-defense concepts, street self-defense with interpretations of modern law, modern intellectual sociology and psychology intellectuality, real tactics and strategy, and world-class level competition formidable anywhere in the world.

 “Karate is not only the acquisition of certain defensive skills, but also the mastering of the art of being a good and honest member of society.” – Mater Gichin Funakoshi.

-“David, you can talk and philosophy all you want, but in order to learn karate correctly you have to get out there and do it” - Sensei Richard Charles Gould.”
+“David, you can talk and philosophy all you want, but in order to learn karate correctly you have to get out there and do it” - Sensei Richard C. Gould.”